-Roseville Domestic Violence and Child Custody Attorneys
+Roseville Domestic Violence and Child Custody Lawyers

-A restraining order that names the parties' children as protected parties dramatically impacts what a court can and cannot do when making orders related to child custody.
+Additionally, a restraining order that names the parties' children as protected parties dramatically impacts what a court can and cannot do when making orders related to child custody.
 If you and your children are victims of domestic violence, having a knowledgeable attorney to guide you through the process is vital.

 In other words, individuals who a court determines have engaged in acts of domestic violence can't receive custody of their children during custody disputes, unless that individual can successfully prove they didn't commit the acts of domestic violence in question, or that they should be awarded custody regardless of the acts they committed.